kunSong/Note/ProgrammingInScala/Chapter24Extractors.md

 Scala inherits its regular expression syntax from Java, which in turn inherits most of the features of Perl.
 We assume you know that syntax already; if not, there are many accessible tutorials, starting with the Javadoc documentation of class java.util.regex.Pattern.
 Here are just some examples that should be enough as refreshers:

-ab?
-An `a', possibly followed by a `b'.
+ab? `An `a', possibly followed by a `b'`.
-[1em] \d+ A number consisting of one or more digits represented by \d.
+[1em] \d+ `A number consisting of one or more digits represented by \d`.
-[a-dA-D]\w* A word starting with a letter between a and d in lower or upper case, followed by a sequence of zero or more "word characters" denoted by \w.
+[a-dA-D]\w* `A word starting with a letter between a and d in lower or upper case, followed by a sequence of zero or more "word characters" denoted by \w`.
 (A word character is a letter, digit, or underscore.)
-[1em] (-)?(\d+)(\.\d*)?
-A number consisting of an optional minus sign, followed by one or more digits, optionally followed by a period and zero or more digits.
+[1em] (-)?(\d+)(\.\d*)? `A number consisting of an optional minus sign, followed by one or more digits, optionally followed by a period and zero or more digits.
 The number contains three groups, i.e., the minus sign, the part before the decimal point, and the fractional part including the decimal point.
-Groups are enclosed in parentheses.
+Groups are enclosed in parentheses.`

 Scala's regular expression class resides in package scala.util.matching.